 This is why many homeowners are looking at ways to save money on their power bills.
 But an old business saying can just as easily be applied to power use – ‘if you can’t measure it, you can’t manage it.’

-Prioritizing energy efficiency is one of the challenges that every homeowner faces, but just how do you reduce the amount of power that your household consumes?
+Prioritizing energy efficiency is one of the challenges that every homeowner faces when installing a solar system for their houses, but just how do you reduce the amount of power that your household consumes?

 One of the first steps that any homeowner needs to take is to evaluate which appliances and applications are consuming the most power in the home.